er4700345-coder/eed-computation-model/README.md

 Across multiple algorithms and test conditions:

-> No two implementations of the same computation were observed to share identical (ΔS, E, D) triplets.
+> No two implementations of the same computation were observed to share identical (ΔS, E, D) triplets under tested conditions.

 When one dimension is constrained, the others shift.